Building relationships and improving compliance with environmental health, trading standards and fire safety legislation through Primary Authority.

 If your authority is interested in becoming a primary authority, you should read the statutory guidance, which explains in more detail how Primary Authority works.

 You should also consider attending one of the Primary Authority training courses run by the Office for Product Safety and Standards (Safety & Standards).

 You can form primary authority partnerships with any business that trades in the UK.

 Many primary authorities find partners through the day-to-day interactions they have with businesses in their area.
-OPS&S is currently working on materials to help primary authorities market their services.
+Safety & Standards is currently working on materials to help primary authorities market their services.

 Step 2 – Initial discussions with a prospective partner